Zarkrosh/ctf-writeups/2020-FwordCTF/README.md

 ## Bash - CapiCapi

-**Descripción:**
-You have to do some privilege escalation in order to read the  flag!
+> You have to do some privilege escalation in order to read the  flag!
 Use the following SSH credentials to connect to the server, each  participant will have an isolated environment so you only have to pwn  me!
+>

-SSH Credentials
+> SSH Credentials
-ssh -p 2222 ctf@capicapi.fword.wtf
+> ssh -p 2222 ctf@capicapi.fword.wtf
-Password: FwordxKahla
+> Password: FwordxKahla

-**Solución:**
 Listando las capabilities (```getcap -r / 2>/dev/null```) me encuentro con que el programa **/usr/bin/tar** tiene la capacidad de leer cualquier archivo del sistema (**cap_dac_read_search+ep**).
 Para acceder a la flag bastaría con comprimir la flag para luego descomprimirla en un archivo que sí tenga permiso de lectura para el usuario actual:

 ```